citp/privacy-policy-historical/s/so/soj/sojones.com.md

-> *The following text is extracted and transformed from the sojones.com privacy policy that was archived on 2011-11-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111103172141id_/http%3A//www.sojones.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sojones.com privacy policy that was archived on 2012-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120509153236id_/http%3A//www.sojones.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

 SOJONES.COM PRIVACY POLICY
-Last Updated: April 2008
+Last Updated: May 2012

 1\.
 Purpose